AquaDraco/UnityStationWiki/How-to-load-and-play-the-game-from-source-code-(newbie-guide).md

 ### by Schneckenhof

-### Multiple Apologies in advance to @Doobly for making a mess of things while I learn gitub and Unity simultaneously.
 ### Without Further Ado, here is my humble guide on how to land on Unity Station.

 #### OK.
 Listen up Recruit !